joey57/project-awards/README.md

     Open terminal on localhost:8000

 ## Known Bugs
-The user is unable to like a post.

 ## Contact Information
 If you have any questions feel free to contact me.